ruta-k/uGMRT-pipeline-old/README.md

 ############################################################################################
 CAVEATS for CAPTURE V0:

+LTA to FITS conversion:
+If you are starting from a "lta" file - you need to make sure that the listscan and gvfits are executable before starting to run the pipeline.
+You can convert these to executable files using the commands e.g.:
+$chmod +x listscan
+$chmod +x gvfits

 Primary beam correction:
 The images produced by the pipeline are not corrected for the effect of the primary beam.
 You need to run the primary beam correction separately.